Everything You Need to Know About Additive Manufacturing

 What used to cost companies hundreds, if not thousands, of dollars to do, can now be done for a fraction of the price in your living room.

-So what changed?
-What’s allowing us to create in our living rooms now that wasn’t around before?
+So, what changed?
+What’s allowing us to create in our living rooms?
 This article will explore those questions and more.

 In the old days, if we wanted to make something, we had to start with our material, and then take away everything we didn’t need.
 We’ve all heard the famous Michelangelo quote, “I saw the angel in the marble and carved until I set him free.”